Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond

-Then \cref{assump: jacob} is satisfied. \end{proposition} Here the condition in \cref{eq: frechet-orth} is an orthogonality condition using the Fr\'echet derivative, which is stronger than the G\^ateaux differentiability required in Neyman orthogonality (see \cref{eq: neyman-orth}).
-Nevertheless, this condition is satisfied in many applications.
-For example, for our most general example of solving an estimating equation under incomplete data given in \cref{eq: est-eq-causal}, we have that $\hP \left[\psi(Z;\theta,\eta_1(Z;\theta_1'),\eta^*_2(Z))\right]= \hP[U(Y(1); \theta_1)] + V(\theta_2)$, which does not depend on $\eta_1$ at all.
-Thus, its Fr\'echet derivative with respect to $\eta_1$ trivially exists and is always $0$, and therefore our \cref{assump: jacob} will be satisfied per \cref{prop: frechet-diff}.
-This means solving \cref{eq: full-equation} or \cref{eq: part-equation} will have the same asymptotic behavior.
-Both, however, are infeasible oracle estimating equations as they involve unknown nuisances.
-Nonetheless, \cref{eq: part-equation} motivates a new algorithm that eschews estimating $\eta_1^*(\cdot,\cdot)$ in full.
+which does not depend on $\tnua(Z; \theta_1)$ at all.
+Thus whether fixing $\tnua(Z; \theta_1)$ at $\theta_1 = \theta_1^*$ or not, the Jacobian matrix of the estimating equation $\psi$ remains the same.
+This means that solving \cref{eq: full-equation} or \cref{eq: part-equation} will have the same asymptotic behavior.
+Both, however, are infeasible since they involve unknown nuisances.
+Nonetheless, \cref{eq: part-equation} motivates a new algorithm that eschews estimating $H_1=\{\tnua(\cdot\ ;\theta_1):\theta_1\in\Theta_1\}$ in full.